PigeonFeather/PigeonFeather/README.md

 - :telescope: I’m working as a Software Developer and contributing to frontend and backend for building web applications.

-- :seedling: Exploring other web, ML & IoT technologies.
+- :seedling: Exploring other Web, ML & IoT technologies.

 - :zap: In my free time, I study online courses and read tech articles.